The easiest way to install is via the existing generated Scheme code. The requirements are:

 If all is well, to install, type:

-If you have an earlier version of Idris 2 (minimum version 0.2.2) installed:
+If you have the latest released version of Idris 2 (0.4.0 at the time of writing) installed:

 As a final step, you can rebuild from the newly installed Idris 2 to verify